MrPrimate/ddb-proxy/docker/README.md

 ## Running

-To run previosly built container and expose it on port 8080 of your machine run:
+To run previosly built container and expose it on port 3000 of your machine run:

+`docker run -p 3000:3000 ddb-proxy:latest`

+## Running prebuilt image

+This repository also builds newest version of the proxy automatically.
+You may start it with following command:

-`docker run ddb-proxy:latest -p 8080:3000`
+`docker run -p 3000:3000 ghcr.io/mrprimate/ddb-proxy:latest`

 ## Security considerations